use std::sync::Arc;

 about replicating the builtin derive traits in a less restrictive and thus

-crate's GitHub repository.
+correct way in the derive_more crate's GitHub repository.
 The reason I chose

 this crate is because it already has a lot of users and is the main place for